singh-man/books/crackingTheCoding/05_bitManipulation.md

 In a problem like this (and many bit manipulation problems), you should make sure to thoroughly test your code.
 It's extremely easy to wind up with off-by-one errors.

 **5.2 	Binary to String:** Given a real number between 0 and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
-If the number cannot be represented accurately in binary with at most 32 characters, print"ERROR:'
+If the number cannot be represented accurately in binary with at most 32 characters, print "ERROR".

 SOLUTION